 Address: 1325 Coast Blvd, La Jolla, CA 92037

 To visit the Sunny Jim’s Sea Cave from land, be sure to locate the Cave Store first.
-The gift shop sits on La Jolla’s oceanfront Coast Blvd, within walking distance from some of the popular beaches in the village.
+The gift shop sits on La Jolla’s oceanfront Coast Blvd, within a walking distance from some of the popular beaches in the village.

 While the first visitors paid just about $0.50, a visit to the cave costs $10 per adult and $6 per child (17 and younger) now.
 The price has doubled since the time we descended into the Sunny Jim’s Cave just a few years ago.